Practical Notebook for Asking AI the Right Way

 Tone: Professional and persuasive

-Level: Business English, natural for native speakers to read
+Level: Business English, naturally readable by native speakers

-After translation: If any awkward or unnatural expressions, provide alternatives too
+After translation: If any expressions feel awkward, provide alternatives too

 [Original]